sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=LsLv-m1AAK4&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+1. **Introduction to RSI as a Trading Indicator**:
+   - Relative Strength Index (RSI) is one of the most popular and useful trading indicators.
+   - The article discusses a strategy based on RSI, which has shown steady growth over time.

+2. **Strategy Overview**:
-The trading strategy in question employs the Relative Strength Index (RSI) to capitalize on mean reversion in the stock market.
-Here's a concise summary:
+   - Focuses on exploiting mean reversion in the stock market.

-### Strategy Overview:
-1. **Objective**: To exploit short-term price corrections (mean reversion) by buying low and selling high.

-2. **Entry Signal**:
-   - **Condition**: Enter when RSI falls below 20, indicating an oversold condition.
-   - **Rationale**: Prices are likely to rebound from undervalued levels.
+   - Buys when prices are below their average (RSI < 20) and sells when prices rise (RSI > 60 or price exceeds previous high).

-3. **Exit Signals**:
+3. **Trading Rules**:
-   - **Conditions**: Exit when either of the following is met:
+   - Entry: Buy when RSI is below 20.
-     - RSI rises above 60 (overbought condition).
-     - The current close exceeds the previous day's high.
+   - Exit: Sell when RSI is above 60 or the current close is higher than yesterday's high.

-   - **Rationale**: Prices may have reached a peak or are set to trend upward, prompting an exit.
+4. **Backtest Performance**:

-4. **Instrument**: Primarily applied to ETFs like SPY (S&P 500), XLP (Consumer Staples), and XLV (Healthcare), with potential for other assets.
+   - Tested on SPY (S&P 500 ETF) and other sector-specific ETFs like XLP (Consumer Staples) and XLV (Healthcare).

-### Performance Metrics:
-- **Backtest Results (1993–2023)**:
+   - Results:
-  - **Number of Trades**: 351 trades.
+     - 351 trades since 1993.
-  - **Average Gain per Trade**: ~0.8%.
+     - Average gain per trade: 0.8%.
-  - **Annual Return**: ~9.2%, slightly less than buy-and-hold (~9.7%).
+     - Annual return: 9.2%, slightly lower than Buy and Hold's 9.7%.
-  - **Win Rate**: 78% of trades profitable.
+     - Win rate: 78% of trades profitable.
-  - **Time Invested**: 16% annually, indicating a short holding period.
+     - Time in market: About 5 days per trade, totaling ~16% investment time annually.
-  - **Risk-Adjusted Return**: 56%, calculated by annual return divided by time invested.
+     - Risk-adjusted return: 56% (calculated as annual return divided by time spent in the market).
-  - **Maximum Drawdown**: 23%.
+     - Maximum drawdown: 23%.

-### Key Considerations:
-- **Entry/Exit Levels**: The strategy uses RSI levels of 20 and 60, which are tighter than the commonly cited 30 and 70.
-This may reduce false signals but could also limit participation in strong trends.
-- **Execution**: Exits can occur early if prices trend upward quickly, potentially missing prolonged price movements.
-- **Drawdown Risk**: The strategy's maximum drawdown of 23% highlights the importance of risk management.

-### Conclusion:
-This strategy is effective for short-term traders aiming to capture mean reversion in the market.
-It balances performance with reduced exposure time, offering a competitive risk-adjusted return.
-However, it requires careful consideration of entry/exit levels and potential limitations during prolonged trends or slow price corrections.
+5. **Conclusion**:
+   - The strategy is considered effective due to its high win rate and decent returns despite limited market participation.
+   - Encourages exploration of more strategies on their webpage.

+---

+This structure provides a clear, organized summary of the article's content, focusing on key sections without personal opinions or extrapolations.
 </details>

 <details>